CliffordWilmot/pgvector_set/README.md

 ### Setup

-In order to use the functionality provided by this extension first install and enable the [pgvector][pgvector] extension.
+In order to use the functionality provided by this extension first install and enable the pgvector extension.

 ```tsql
 CREATE EXTENSION vector;